 Deploy a Control Tag

-Before you can make an Asset Tag a Control Tag, add the Tag to your map like you would for any other Tag.
+Before you can make an Asset Tag a Control Tag, add the Tag to your environment like you would for any other Tag.

 On the Map screen, tap the Accuracy mode button in the top left corner.

 The Accuracy mode button looks like a compass.

 On the map, find the Asset Tag you'd like to use as a Control Tag, and then tap and drag it until the Tag icon matches its physical location on the map.

 Control Tag icons are opaque and Asset Tag icons are slightly translucent.

 Tap Done.
 Repeat this process until you have Control Tags evenly distributed on each map throughout your location.